 The economic landscape has radically shifted

-Assess your current strategy in the 3 priority areas
+Assess your current team in the areas critical for high-performance

 Tuesday, 6:30pm Quest Cannon Hill